thewca/wca-regulations/wca-regulations.md

     - E2d) The length of the solution is calculated in Outer Block Turn Metric (see [Regulation 12a](regulations:regulation:12a)).
         - E2d1) The competitor is permitted a maximum solution length of 80 (moves and rotations).
     - E2e) The competitor's solution must not be directly derived from any part of the scrambling algorithm.
 Penalty: disqualification of the attempt (DNF).
-        - E2e1) The WCA Delegate may ask the competitor to explain the purpose of each move in his solution, irrespective of scrambling algorithm.
+        - E2e1) The WCA Delegate may ask the competitor to explain the purpose of each move in their solution, irrespective of scrambling algorithm.
 If the competitor cannot give a valid explanation, the attempt is disqualified (DNF).
 - E3) The competitor may use the following objects during the attempt.
 Penalty for using unauthorised objects: disqualification of the attempt (DNF).
     - E3a) Paper and pens (both supplied by judge).
     - E3b) Rubik's Cubes (at most 3, self-supplied).